bpaulon/angular-spring-test/README.md

 AngularJs to Spring Boot tests

 # Redis controller
-it needs an running Redis db
+it needs a running Redis db